 I’d have never thought I could become a potential candidate for digital addiction.
 Admittedly I’d been an early adopter of any tools that could help me manage my work and personal life more efficiently: think schedule, tasks, lists, contacts, files, music, photos etc., all aggregated in one place yet accessible from multiple synchronised devices.
 But I had for a long time resisted embracing social media until I could no longer postpone setting a business page on Facebook.
 And despite being quite attuned to the risks associated with spending too much time online, I realised how hard it was to resist temptation.
-Fortunately, I quickly reacted and took some measures to help me disconnect so that I could reconnect with the meaningful in my life.
+Fortunately, I quickly reacted and took some measures that prevented me from developing a digital addiction.
 I hope these measures can help you too.
 Here they are.

 #1 | REFLECT ON WHAT YOUR DIGITAL ADDICTION IS COSTING YOU

 Maybe it takes you forever to complete your tasks and your workdays stretch indefinitely in the office, taking time away from your family.
 Maybe you forget about dinner time and end up compromising on your aim of having a balanced and healthy diet.
 Maybe, and even though you make time to read or play with your children, you are never really in the moment, they feel it and resent you, and start to play up.

 In my case, the wake-up call came from the realisation I was feeling easily mentally drained.
 Envisioning how my life would be transformed once I’d have quit my digital addiction gave me the motivation to do something about it.

 #2 | TURN OFF NOTIFICATIONS